vbrusca/SolderlessVeryLargeNiMhBattery/README.md

 ![alt text](https://github.com/vbrusca/SolderlessVeryLargeNiMhBattery/blob/main/images/large_aaa_nimh_batt_sm.jpg?raw=true)
 <br>

-The models and more information will be posted here soon.
+The models have been posted for both AAA and AA cells.
+You'll have to run some test prints to get the right settings for your printer.
+Enjoy!!